axelarnetwork/axelar-cgp-sui/README.md

 To deploy to testnet run `node scripts/publish-package axelar testnet`

+## Testing

+run `npm run test` to run move tests on all the move packages.

 ## Scripts

 First run `node scripts/publish-package` and then any of `node scripts/<testScritpt>` which can be `test-receive-call`, `test-send-call`, and `test-transfer-operatorship`.